toverainc/willow/README.md

 ## Flash

 A current TO-DO is to figure out how to handle serial ports dynamically.
-For the time being you will need to edit the PORT variable in the ```utils.sh``` script to point to wherever the ESP shows up on your system.
+For the time being you will need to edit the PORT variable in the ```utils.sh``` script to point to wherever the ESP USB to TTY shows up on your system.

 Once you have done that, run ```./utils.sh flash```.
 It (should) build, flash, and connect you to the serial monitor.